 Read the full Roland TD-17KVX review

 The 11-piece Strike Pro wears Alesis’ flagship crown.
-All drum pads are dual-zone (except for the single-zone bass drum), as are the chokeable crashes.
-The large ride pad has three zones which offer separate control over the bell, bow and edge.
+All drum are dual-zone (except for the single-zone bass drum), as are the chokeable crashes.
+The large ride cymbal has three zones which offer separate control over the bell, bow and edge.
 The sleek looking module features a large 4.3” colour display and physical mixer.
 The unit also features an on-board effects engine and in-built sampling capability which allows the real-time recording and editing of audio via the aux input.

 Most impressive is that the Strike Module accepts user samples not only for looping or backing purposes but for actual drum kit creation.
 The inbuilt samples are of a good quality and the sheer number of kit presets take a long while to explore.